Ice Machine Problems? We’re Here to Help

-Some businesses are not eligible for our full-service ice machine rentals, because they might be looking for a short-term ice machine or their work environment doesn’t meet our standards.
+Some businesses are not eligible for our full-service ice machine rental program, because they might be looking for a short-term ice machine or their work environment doesn’t meet our standards.
 Our qualifications include:

 - You’re looking for a long-term ice machine (not including seasonal businesses)